mongodb/mongo-rust-driver/src/test/spec/json/connection-monitoring-and-pooling/README.rst

   - If ``poolOptions`` is specified, use those options to initialize both pools
   - The returned pool must have an ``address`` set as a string value.

-- Execute each ``operation`` in ``operations``
+  - If the pool uses a background thread to satisfy ``minPoolSize``, ensure it attempts to create a new connection every 50ms.

-  - If a ``thread`` is specified, execute in that corresponding thread.
-Otherwise, execute in the main thread.
+- Process each ``operation`` in ``operations`` (on the main thread)

-- Wait for the main thread to finish executing all of its operations
+  - If a ``thread`` is specified, the main thread MUST schedule the operation to execute in the corresponding thread.
+Otherwise, execute the operation directly in the main thread.

 - If ``error`` is presented

   - Assert that an actual error ``actualError`` was thrown by the main thread